jonahkeegan/critgenius-listener/docs/developer-onboarding.md

   detects it, Sublime Text works via JsPrettier, and Vim/Neovim users can wire it up through ALE or coc-prettier).

+### Format-on-Save Validation Procedure

+- Follow `docs/format-on-save-validation.md` whenever you tweak Prettier, EditorConfig, or lint automation.
+The guide walks through package × file-type coverage, ESLint auto-fix checks, and pre-commit alignment.
+- Keep scratch files ephemeral—delete them once each matrix cell is validated to avoid noisy diffs.
+- Capture outcomes in the validation matrix and drop a short note in `task-completion-reports/` if you run the audit as part of an infrastructure task.

 ### EditorConfig Support (All Editors)

 The repository ships a root-level `.editorconfig` to keep fundamental whitespace rules aligned